 The Betfair odds could be as follows:

-A £100 bet on Manchester United at 2/1 would return £300 which means a profit of £200.
-A £100 lay on Manchester United at 2.90 would equate to a loss of £190.
-If Manchester won the net profit would be £10 and if they did not the £100 back bet would be negated by the £100 lay bet.
-The two possible outcomes are a £10 profit or a won of £100 and loss of £100.
-At these odds it is possible not to lose and there could be a profit.
+A £100 bet on Manchester United at 2/1 would return £300 which means a £200 profit.
+A £100 lay on Manchester United at 2.90 would be a loss of £190.
+If Manchester won, the net profit would be £10.
+If they did not, the £100 back bet would be negated by the £100 lay bet.
+The two possible outcomes are a £10 profit or a win of £100 and loss of £100.

-Now here is an example of an arb between different Betfair markets:
+Here is an example of an arb between different Betfair markets: